Can I Join the Bone Marrow Registry?

 How do I join the panel?

-To join the panel you will have a blood test to establish your HLA type and you will be asked to complete a consent form.
+To join the panel you will have a blood test to establish your HLA type.
+You will be asked to read an information leaflet and to provide consent.

 How else can I help?

 Patients with Leukaemia and certain other blood disorders usually lack platelets, the blood cells essential for clotting.
-The Irish Blood Transfusion Service collects platelets in clinics in Dublin and Cork and are always looking for new donors.
+The Irish Blood Transfusion Service collects platelets in clinics in Dublin and Cork and are always looking for new donors up to the age of 45.